 - Improper or excessive amount of lubrication

-- If mandrel and wiper die are in proper locations, check inboard pressure on pressure die.
-You may need to apply more pressure on pressure die to hold tube into die.
+- If mandrel and wiper die are in proper locations, check inboard pressure on the pressure die.
+You may need to apply more pressure on the pressure die to hold the tube into the die.
 Adjust in slowly until you have no wrinkles.
 Lastly, check mandrel fit.

 Tube Bending Automation Cell